kirankumargmrur/youtube_search/README.md

   You can copy and paste the above contents to `.env` file and replace APIKEY_1,APIKEY_2,...,APIKEY_N with your Google api keys.
   And also replace DB_PASSWORD value, you refer [docker-compose.yml](/docker-compose.yml) for database password

- - Run `docker-compose up -d --build`
+ - Finalpy run `docker-compose up -d --build` from your terminal

 The application will come up @http://localhost